Louis Dupré (painter): Biography

-Istanbul (c.
+Constantinople (c.
 1820), Greece (c.
 1820), Paris (1820–1837), and Vienna (1820–1824).

 Travel book

-Dupré visited Greece in 1819, while it was still part of the Ottoman Empire, and recorded his time there with drawings and descriptions of the people from the different levels of society.
+Dupré visited Greece in 1819, while it was still a region within the Ottoman Empire, and recorded his time there with drawings and descriptions of the people from the different levels of society.
 His travel book, named Voyage à Athènes et à Constantinople, was produced a few years later after his travels, in 1825.
-It was released in France after Greece had begun to rebel against the Ottoman Empire.
+It was written in French and published in the Restored Kingdom of France, after Greece had begun its revolution for independence and rebelled against the Ottoman Empire.
 His travel book consists of forty illustrations accompanied by fifty-two pages of text.